Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Clomid could benefit from better side effect management strategies.
 While effective for testosterone support, the mood and vision effects limit its utility.
 Research into combination therapies or modified dosing schedules might reduce side effects while maintaining efficacy.

-All three options would benefit from more comprehensive long-term safety data.
-While short-term studies show good safety profiles, extended follow-up data would help guide long-term treatment decisions and optimize protocols for sustained use.
+All three options would benefit from more thorough long-term safety data.
+While short-term studies show good safety profiles, extended follow-up data would help guide long-term treatment decisions and improve protocols for sustained use.

 The choice between gonadorelin, kisspeptin, and clomid ultimately depends on your individual circumstances, goals, and preferences.
 Each represents a valid approach to testosterone support with distinct advantages and limitations.